fatedier/frp/README.md

   localPort = 22
   ```

-2. Start another `frpc` (typically on another machine C) with the following config to access the SSH service with a security key (`sk` field):
+2. Start another `frpc` (typically on another machine C) with the following config to access the SSH service with a security key (`secretKey` field):

   ```toml
   # frpc.toml